open/close all folders

 - Some of the bigger summons in can be subject to this.
 Databooks claim Gamabunta to be 100m tall (328 feet), and in most appearances a person is about the size of one of his warts, but he looks even bigger in his first appearance.
 A more noticeable example is Gamaken who's first appearance shows him as about the size of a small house, but on his second he's as big as Gamabunta.
 The anime handwaves this with Gamakichi demonstrating a size-altering jutsu that allowed him (and presumably other large summons) to shrink to a more convenient size if needed.

 - The Tailed Beasts also appear to vary in size.
 The most notable example is the Nine-Tailed Fox; his first appearance portrays him as towering around 300m over the forests on the outskirts of the Leaf Village (implying that the trees are only 50m tall), a human being only the size of his pupil.
 Throughout the series, he is portrayed as being about a third that size — mainly because only half of his chakra is sealed inside Naruto.
 However, in the latest fight between Naruto/Kurama and five of the Tailed Beasts, the fox aura is just as big, if not a little smaller, than the other beasts.
+Later on, with Naruto's Six Paths Sage Mode then with both halves combined, Kurama is returned to his original size, making him almost twice as large as the other tailed beasts (by indirect comparison).

 - The EVA Units in Neon Genesis Evangelion are somewhere between 40 and 200 meters tall.
 One piece of concept art says Unit 01 is a more realistic ten, but the creators were honest enough to admit never worrying about anything aside from what would make an interesting visual, and as a result the Evas' size relative to buildings, known landmarks, people, etc., changed from episode to episode.